 You know how frustrating and heartbreaking dementia symptoms are from the point of view of a caregiver.
 You know the pain of slowly seeing a loved one slip away.
-But what is it like for her?
-What is it like for a person to slowly -- or sometimes quickly -- forget almost everything she ever knew?
+But what is it like for them?
+What is it like for a person to slowly -- or sometimes quickly -- forget almost everything they ever knew?

 Dementia is ultimately a lonely condition, and you can never truly know what it’s like for your loved one.
 But by asking experts – and people who are themselves in the early stages of the disease – we can get some idea.